 Parfrey’s Glen (100 minutes)- Explore this trail that runs through a deep ravine.
 It’s often foggy here, so there’s an allure of mystery.

 Natural Bridge State Park (2 hours)- A 500+ acre park that encompasses the state’s largest natural arch.
 Under the arch, you can find evidence that humans lived there all the way back to 9000 BC.

 (approximately 2.5 hours)

 The Mining Museum – This cool museum includes an underground tour of a lead mine, a ride in a 1931 mine train, and loads of exhibits!

 Crystal Lake Cave – Located 40 feet underground, tours through the cave last 30 to 45 minutes and wind through stalactites, stalagmites, columns and other formations.

 The National Mississippi River Museum and Aquarium – A meandering boardwalk takes visitors through the habitats of the Mississippi and features a restored fur trader’s cabin.
-At the Carver Wet Lab, children can touch crawfish, mussels and snails.
-The museum also includes an indoor waterfall, four aquariums, a recreated blacksmith shop, 4-D movie theater and a river cave.
+At the Carver Wet Lab, children can touch crawfish, mussels, and snails.
+The museum also includes an indoor waterfall, four aquariums, a recreated blacksmith shop, a 4-D movie theater, and a river cave.